ALMS999/About-the-Project/README.md

 - _Where is research most visible to you?_
 - _Where do you feel an academic sense of belonging?_

+## Follow-up survey
+With the surveywe want to know more about your affiliation to DTU (*nothing personal*.
+Specifically your study programme, year and whether you’re an expat or not.

 ## [Back to Main Page](https://campuslifeperspectives.github.io/)